gmcgarry/eeprog/README.md

 directly to the PIC16F62x.

-The pin arrangement on the PIC is more complex than initially intended due to the shared role of some of the pins.
+The pin arrangement on the PIC is more complex than initially intended due to functions attached to some of the pins.
+The UART pins sit in the middle of PORTB and the /MCLR pin on PORTA is input only.
+Consequently, the data bus is driven by the top nibble of PORTB and pins RA0,RA1,RA6,RA7 on PORTA.

 | pin | name | function |
 | --- | --- | --- |